julzaza/wildwitchherbs/_posts/2025-07-01-herbal-starter-kit.md

 Nettle wakes you up.
 Stings, bleeds, protects.
 Boiled in Beltane rituals.
 Used in Scottish charms to drive away fae or madness.

-> Nettle teaches boundaries.
-She doesn’t ask — she tells.
+*Nettle teaches boundaries.
+She doesn’t ask, she tells.*

 See: **[How To Make Nettle Moon Water For Courage And Cutting Ties](/stinging-nettle-moon-water/)**.